jlmcgraw/network_sankey/readme.md

 python network_sankey.py --interface en0 --dash
 ```

+The figure starts empty and populates as traffic is captured.
 You can control how many packets are processed in each batch with `--batch-size`.